aracpyon/fortune-app/README.md

 # Fortune Couple App
 <img src="frontend/public/fortune_couple.PNG" width="200"/>

-The fortune couple app, inspired by fortune cookies, is a compatibilty app that generates a fortune base on a two users zodiacs, common interest, and their perspective on marriage and having children.
-Similarly to fortune cookies, the fortunes this app generates are short prophecies that should not be taken too seriously.
-They are meant to make you think and, even better, chuckle.
+The fortune couple app, inspired by fortune cookies, is a compatibilty app that generates a fortune base on two users zodiacs, common interests, and their perspective on marriage and having children.
+Similar to actual fortune cookies, the fortunes this app generates are short prophecies that should not be taken too seriously.
+They are meant to make you think or, even better, chuckle.

 ## Code Snippets